pop-os/docs/src/manage-apps/manage-repos.md

 # Managing Repositories

 Add, remove, and edit repositories using Repoman.
-Repoman allows users to add Personal Package Archives (PPAs).
-PPAs are created by developers to distribute software not included in default repositories.
-Users may want to add a PPA if their software is not included in the Pop!\_Shop, or they may want to remove PPA’s after uninstalling a package.
+Repoman allows users to add Personal Package Archives (PPAs) and Flatpak repositories.
+Users may want to add a PPA or additional Flatpak repository if their software is not included in the Pop!\_Shop, or they may want to remove PPA’s after uninstalling a package.

-> **Caution**: Adding PPA’s allows users to install software that has not been validated by System76 or other trusted linux repositories.
-PPA’s may not be vetted against packages that introduce security vulnerabilities.
-Users should take caution and only add PPA’s that they trust.
+>**Caution**: Adding PPA’s and additional Flatpak repositories allows installation of software that has not been validated by System76 or other trusted Linux repositories.
+Software available via PPA’s and third party Flatpak repositories may not be vetted against packages that introduce security vulnerabilities.
+Users should take caution and only add external repositories that they trust.
 ---

+## Managing Debian Repositories (PPAs) with Repoman

+PPAs, or Debian archives, are created by developers to distribute software not included in default Debian repositories.

-## Viewing Repositories
+### Viewing Debian Repositories

-Access Repoman by launching the Pop!\_Shop and clicking the gear icon.
+Access Repoman by launching the Pop!\_Shop, clicking the three lines, and then clicking `System Software Sources...`.

 ![Access Repoman](/images/manage-repos/access-repoman.png)

 Click on the `Extra Sources` tab.
-There will be options to add repositories with the `+` button.
+This tab displays repositories used by third party applications.

 ![Extra Sources](/images/manage-repos/extra-sources.png)

-## Adding a Repository
+### Adding a Debian Repository

 Click the `+` button.